 The Coli family’s behavior has been manifest in other ways.
 And recent investigative reports by the Chicago Sun-Times’ Dan Mihalopoulos have revealed that Teamsters Local 727 isn’t the only vehicle for their ambitions.
 This July 14, Cook County Judge Raymond W. Mitchell ruled on behalf of a property owner in suburban Des Plaines, Ill., who had filed suit against John Coli and Teamsters Local 700; the local represents more than 12,000 public employees of the City of Chicago and other local jurisdictions in Illinois.
 As head of the Teamsters Joint District Council 25 and as a trustee of Local 700, a Council 25 affiliate, Coli had a stake in this.

 The case centered upon the union’s breaking of a lease of an area building.
 Back in 2010, barely a year into a 15-year rent-to-own lease on the Des Plaines building, located at 1550 Mount Prospect Road, Local 700 leaders abruptly moved the union into its current abode in Park Ridge, which happens to be owned by Local 727.
-The Des Plaines lease, renting for more than $16,000 a month with an option to buy for $2.15 million, had been signed by officials of Teamsters Local 726, which represented certain Chicago city workers.
+The Des Plaines lease, renting for more than $16,000 a month with an option to buy for $2.15 million, had been signed by officials of Teamsters Local 726, which represents certain Chicago city workers.
 But Teamsters headquarters in Washington, D.C. in 2009 already had placed the corruption-ridden Local 726 under trusteeship at the urging of the three-person federal Teamsters oversight entity, the Independent Review Board; at least six members had been disciplined by the IRB.
 Headquarters proceeded to dissolve Local 726 and move members into Local 700.
 Leaders of Local 700, insisting they weren’t bound by the lease, stopped making rental payments.
 This triggered a lawsuit by the plaintiff, 1550 MP Road LLC.

 Judge Mitchell was not impressed with the union’s behavior.
 Local 700, he wrote, was seeking to “escape liability.”
 He specifically pointed a finger at John Coli, whom he said was behind the dissolution of Local 726.
 Local 700 “unilaterally chose to accept all of the assets of Local 726 while representing its most significant liability, the [Des Plaines] lease…Coli’s actions are unjustified and not protected…precisely because he orchestrated an unlawful act: a scheme to defraud a creditor.”
 Coli, he concluded, “alone decided to abandon” the Des Plaines offices and move Local 700 to the Park Ridge building,” the latter structure managed by John Coli’s sister, Susan Fosco.
 The decision to move was “plainly against the interests of the members of Local 700 and wholly unjustified.”
 Toward that end, Judge Mitchell ordered the local to pay the plaintiff about $2.3 million.
 Nearly $2 million of that would cover damages and more than $300,000 would cover legal fees and court costs.
 Lawyers for Local 700 still believe the case has legs.
 They have asked Judge Mitchell to reconsider his ruling, claiming that leaders of Local 726 lacked the authority to sign the lease on the Des Plaines building.

 With a track record like this, putting the Coli clan in charge of a trusteeship would seem little short of bizarre.
 But then, a close working relationship with International President James P. Hoffa has its benefits.
-On July 30, 2014, Hoffa took control of Teamsters Local 710, removing all seven officers from the local executive board and appointing John Coli as trustee to manage the union.
+On July 30, 2014, Hoffa took control of Teamsters Local 710, removing all seven officers from the local executive board and appointing John Coli, now 55, as trustee to manage the union.
 A 152-page report issued not long before by the international union’s federal overseer, the Independent Review Board, had concluded that the 14,000-member Mokena, Ill.-based local, especially due to acts of malfeasance by leaders Patrick Flynn and Michael Sweeney, was rife with embezzlement and false financial reporting.
 The union at that point was heavily in debt, even though its records showed net assets of more than $500,000.

 It’s not as if the Coli extended family needs all this money.
 In fact, they are among the best-compensated union chieftains in the nation.
 During fiscal year 2014, John Coli Sr. collected more than $347,000 in combined salary from Teamsters Local 727, Teamsters Joint Council 25 and the Teamsters international, the latter of which he serves as Central Region vice president.
 That’s not even including roughly $40,000 as a board member of the union-backed Amalgamated Bank.
 His son, John Coli Jr., pulled in nearly $257,000, who is a year older than his lawyer brother.
 And William Coli, John Sr.’s brother, made more than $255,000 managing local benefit funds; it was William Coli, in fact, who swung the $7.4 million purchase of the Local 727 headquarters in 2010.
 Another brother of John Sr., James Coli, was secretary-treasurer of Local 727 until the feds permanently barred him from the Teamsters in July 1992 for failure to investigate a local business agent, Joseph Talerico, who allegedly had close ties to the Mafia.
 Another brother, Michael Coli, also a former officer with Local 727, was appointed by current Republican Governor Bruce Rauner to the Illinois Labor Relations Board.